-The remainder of this paper is organized as follows: Section 2 briefly introduces Formal Concept Analysis and describes the nature of the concept hierarchies we automatically acquire.
-Section 3 describes the text processing methods we apply to automatically derive context attributes.
-In Section 4 we discuss in detail our evaluation methodology and present the actual results in Section 5.
+The remainder of this paper is organized as follows: Section 2 describes the overall process and Section 3 briefly introduces Formal Concept Analysis and describes the nature of the concept hierarchies we automatically acquire.
+Section 4 describes the text processing methods we apply to automatically derive context attributes.
+In Section 5 we discuss in detail our evaluation methodology and present the actual results in Section 6.
 In particular, we present the comparison of the different approaches as well as the evaluation of the impact of different information measures as well as of our smoothing technique.
-Before concluding, we mention some open issues for further research in Section 6 and discuss some related work in Section 7.
+Before concluding, we discuss some related work in Section 7.